-At Ridge Zeller Therapy, we use a multidisciplinary approach and evidenced-based and best clinical practices in evaluating and treating your child's feeding and swallowing concerns (dysphasia).
+At Ridge Zeller Therapy, we use a multidisciplinary approach, guided by evidenced-based and best clinical practices in evaluating and treating your child's feeding and swallowing concerns (dysphasia).

-Our licensed and certified Speech-Language Pathologists will look at several factors, including, the child’s age, cognitive and physical abilities, and specific swallowing and feeding problems, review current feeding and swallowing issues, and align our expertise to provide the highest quality of care in meeting your child's unique needs.
+Our licensed and certified Speech-Language Pathologists will consider several factors, including the child’s age, cognitive and physical abilities, and specific swallowing and feeding problems.
+We align our expertise to provide the highest quality of care in meeting your child's unique needs.

 We emphasize parent and family education and involvement and include home-based strategies to achieve the best outcomes.

 Signs of Feeding and Swallowing Concerns

 Signs and symptoms vary based on a child’s age and developmental level.
 They may include the following:

 We provide therapy service in schools, homes, on-line and in our clinic located in Chandler.